If you use an online will service, make sure it’s vetted by attorneys and specific to your state

 A lawyer that specializes in estate planning is the most expensive option when it comes to writing your will, costing up to thousands of dollars.
 However people with larger estates and complex needs may benefit from getting legal advice and having a lawyer prepare their estate plan.
 For example, you may want to use an attorney if you have a beneficiary with special needs.
 (Read more about when you should use an estate planning attorney.)

-If a will does not meet the requirements in your state it may be found invalid during probate, which is the legal process of proving a will.
-Without a valid will, the court may deem you to have died intestate and decide who gets your assets and property according to state intestacy law.
+If you don't follow the requirements in your state and create an invalid will, the court may deem you to have died intestate and decide who gets your assets and property according to state intestacy law.
 Usually, your spouse will inherit some or all of the estate.
 Having a will in place would allow you to set aside assets or a specific portion of your estate for other loved ones.

-If you die without a will, a personal representative must be appointed to perform the duties of an executor.
+If you die without a will, a personal representative must be appointed to perform the duties that an executor would.

 Learn more about consequences of dying without a will.